 Parent/guardian notification shall be provided in written form by mailing a copy of the student’s student conduct decision letter or IUP IRC/Hearing Waiver to his/her permanent address along with a standard explanatory cover letter.
 This notification shall correspond with the time that the decision is conveyed to the student, prior to the conclusion of the appeal period.
 The assistant/graduate/residence director, hearing officer, or student conduct board chairperson is responsible for ensuring that parent/guardian notification occurs according to this timeframe.

-For more information on the IUP student conduct process, see the student code of conduct, located in The Source: A Student Policy Guide.
+For more information on the IUP student conduct process, see the student code of conduct, located in The Student Conduct Policies and Procedures.

 Office of Student Conduct

 IUP has established procedures for the recognition of clubs, organizations, and independent intramural teams.
 The responsibility for granting such status has been delegated to the Rules Committee of the Student Government Association (SGA), the Center for Multicultural Student Leadership and Engagement, and the Recognized Organization Review Board (RORB) has been established to process alleged violations of university regulations and to resolve disputes involving recognized groups through both informal and formal processes.